Our supercomputer is one of the largest in the world - it's capable of carrying out 127 trillion calculations per second.

 We use external market and internal data to help us carefully determine the right pay range for each job.
 Rewards are based on your contribution to the organisation.
 As you grow and develop with the Met Office, we’ll review and assess your pay level within the pay range for your role.
 We conduct regular, ongoing performance reviews and development discussions so you can talk about any training or progression you’re interested in.

 We don’t believe in over-complicated, impossible-to-achieve performance schemes.
 Our performance awards are clear, open and designed to provide obtainable rewards for everyone’s hard work.
 Our personal awards are all about you and how you meet your objectives.
-Then there’s team awards for working together highly effectively.
 On top of it all, we have healthy Corporate Performance pay on offer.